projectatomic/adb-vagrant-registration/README.md

 export DEBUG=1
 ```

+<a name="acceptance-tests"></a>
+#### Acceptance tests

+The source also contains a set of [Cucumber](https://cucumber.io/) acceptance tests.
+They can be run via:

+    $ bundle exec rake features

+The tests assume that the CDK box files are available under
+_build/boxes/cdk-\<provider\>.box_.
+You can either copy the box files manually or
+use the _get_cdk_ Rake task to download them.

+Per default only the scenarios for CDK in combination with VirtualBox
+are run.
+You can also run against Libvirt using the environment variable
+_PROVIDER_:

+    # Run tests against Libvirt
+    $ bundle exec rake features  PROVIDER=libvirt

+    # Run against VirtualBox and Libvirt
+    $ bundle exec rake features PROVIDER=virtualbox,libvirt

+You can also run a single feature specifying the explicit feature file to use:

+    $ bundle exec rake features FEATURE=features/<feature-filename>.feature

+After test execution the Cucumber test reports can be found under _build/features_report.html_.
+They can also be opened via

+    $ bundle exec rake features:open_report

+<a name="acknowledgements"></a>
 ## Acknowledgements

 The project would like to make sure we thank [purpleidea](https://github.com/purpleidea/), [humaton](https://github.com/humaton/), [strzibny](https://github.com/strzibny), [scollier](https://github.com/scollier/), [puzzle](https://github.com/puzzle), [voxik](https://github.com/voxik), [lukaszachy](https://github.com/lukaszachy), [goern](https://github.com/goern), [iconoeugen](https://github.com/iconoeugen)  and [pvalena](https://github.com/pvalena) (in no particular order) for their contributions of ideas, code and testing for this project.